 Long Bow (x3) (+4,+7)

 Firing with this bow gives +4 to-hit, +7 to-damage; and the damage is multiplied by 3.
-It means that it will make 21 damage per shoot.
+That means it deals 21 damage per shot.

 arrow (1d4) (+0,+0)

-If we will shoot this arrows with previous long bow we will have:
+If we shoot these arrows with previous long bow we will have:

 +4 to-hit and (1d4 + 0 + 7) x 3=28.5 damage on average.